ninaalli/Python-101/Week4Day1.md

 *args and **kwargs are mostly used in function definitions. *args and **kwargs allow you to pass a variable number of arguments to a function.
 What variable means here is that you do not know beforehand how many arguments can be passed to your function by the user so in this case you use these two keywords. *args is used to send a non-keyworded variable length argument list to the function.

 **kwargs allows you to pass keyworded variable length of arguments to a function.
-You should use **kwargs if you want to handle named arguments in a function.
+You should use **kwargs if you want to handle named arguments in a function. can also be used with KeyWord arguments and out of order

+.items is a dictionary that you dont have to define .keys will get all the items in the list
+.values will get the results

 http://book.pythontips.com/en/latest/ternary_operators.html